tomhrr/cosh/doc/all.md

 generator is empty, because having it shift a single element from the generator each time it is called could be confusing.)

+`mlist` takes an integer argument, removes that number of elements from the stack, and returns a list containing those elements.

 #### Set functions

 When called with a set argument, `shift` removes one element from the